 Granada is a city where tapas bites come free with drinks and locals seem to spend all weekend eating outdoors.
-The small, local bars in the city are home to a whole host of delicious bites.
-But, why limit yourself to just the delicious local bites when there are beautiful wines to taste as well?
-Take note of these amazing wine bars in Granada and add them into your tapas route through the city!
+The bustling variety of tapas bars in Granada are home to a whole host of delicious bites, but why limit yourself to just the delicious local food when there are beautiful wines to taste as well?
+Take note of these amazing wine bars in Granada and add them into your tapas route through the city.

 1. Casa de Vinos La Brujidera

 Located between the Realejo—the city’s old Jewish quarter—and the center, Casa de Vinos La Brujidera is a simple, unassuming place from the outside, with a few tables scattered along the sidewalk.
 Inside you’ll find a quaint wood-paneled bar, packed full of wine racks and odd wine-related knick-knacks.
-Also, you will see the extensive wine menu on small paper plaques hanging from the ceiling!
+Pick your poison from the extensive wine menu printed on small paper plaques hanging from the ceiling.

 Address: Calle Monjas del Carmen, 2